ale94mleon/moldrug/README.md

 1. Quantitative Estimation of Drug-likeness. [paper](https://www.nature.com/articles/nchem.1243)
 2. Synthetic accessibility. [paper](https://jcheminf.biomedcentral.com/articles/10.1186/1758-2946-1-8)

 For each of this response variables we create their corresponded Derringer-Suich desirability functions.
-And them we combined as a geometric mean:
+And them we combine them as a geometric mean:

 $$
 D = {\left[\prod_{i = 1}^{3} d_i^{w_i}\right]}^{\frac{1}{\sum_i w_i}}